by Bethel University

 According to College Consensus, the programs are ranked according to three main criteria: cost, reputation and student success rate.
 Data is based on the most reputable college ranking publishers like U.S. News and Forbes and thousands of real student review scores to provide the most accurate and comprehensive information.

 Martin stated, "Our criminal justice classes give the tools needed to apply ethical, evidence-based policies and practices directly to the job.
 In addition, the flexibility of our program allows busy adults the opportunity to excel in their coursework while furthering their professional success."

-The Criminal Justice program is designed specifically for law enforcement professionals, managers and administrators with courses taught by leading industry practitioners through an online format.
+The Criminal Justice program is designed specifically for law enforcement professionals, managers and administrators with courses taught by highly credentialed practitioners through an online format.
 Students learn the laws, practices, technologies and skills required of leaders in the field who share a common goal to improve society through the enforcement of local, state and federal laws.

 "Whether they work for a local, state or federal agency, our criminal justice graduates are prepared to serve when needed and we are so proud of them for making a positive difference in their communities," Martin stated.

 Bethel offers criminal justice degrees in Associate, Bachelors, Masters and non-degree certificate programs.